 All Year Round or Overlapping Activities

-- Every income volunteer will be admonished to ‘Like’ the ICYE Ghana Facebook post and also be encouraged to post some of their activities there as frequently as possible.
-Volunteers will also be encouraged to ‘Share’ posts made by ICYE Ghana.
+- Every incoming volunteer will be requested to follows ICYE Ghana on it’s Facebook page, “share” and “like” posts, and also encouraged to post their own activities as frequently as possible.

-- Frequent communication with both Partner and Prospective NCs to strengthen bond in order to make Ghana a preferred choice for them and their volunteers.
+- Frequent communication with both partner and prospective NCs to strengthen bonds to make Ghana a preferred choice for their volunteers.

-ICYE Ghana has been making volunteerism and their organisation visible by asking their own volunteers to make short videos and take pictures of their day to day activities in their respective projects.
-After which ICYE Ghana share them on their social media platforms and with other partner National Committees.
-Below is a cut-out from some of the photos ICYE Ghana has posted on their Facebook page:
+ICYE Ghana has been making volunteering and their organisation more visible by asking their own volunteers to make short videos and take photos of their day-to-day activities in their respective projects, which it has shared on Facebook and with other partner National Committees.
+Here are some of the photos ICYE Ghana has posted on their Facebook page: